 |Tree of the Month

-Explore the magnolias, our featured tree of the month for April.
-Learn more about these early bloomers with our activity guide [pdf] for all ages.
+Explore the stewartias, our featured tree of the month for July.
+Follow the clues to find a hidden letterbox with our activity guide [pdf] for all ages.

 Check out the Arboretum’s free Discovery Packs, supported by a gift from the Arnold Arboretum Committee.
 Be part of the Explorer’s Club and go on an adventure in the Arboretum.
 Living Museum or Science Lab backpacks can be borrowed from the Visitor Center and are suitable for families with kids over the age of three. more »